OpenMaps/MIT-campus-coffee/README.md

 # MIT-campus-coffee

 This is a great application for anyone new to JavaScript and/or [LeafletJS](http://leafletjs.com/).
-It also introduces [Bower](http://bower.io/), a package manager that makes including frameworks, libraries, and utilities in your projects more convenient for developers.
+I added a few notes below about [Bower](http://bower.io/), a package manager that makes including frameworks, libraries, and utilities in your projects more convenient for developers.

 The end result:  Map of the MIT campus, including coffee shops and cafes

 The full tutorial can be found [here](http://duspviz.mit.edu/leaflet-js/).

-A few adjustments I made when creating this tutorial:
+A few adjustments I made when running through this tutorial:

 - Step 1.d - I used Bower for installing Leaflet.
-It's a package manager that makes including frameworks, libraries, and utilities in your projects more convenient for developers.
+It's prudent to become familiar with Bower since many common packages can be easily installed with its use.
 Using command line, inside my working folder, I entered the following:

 		bower install leaflet